NoahBres/MeepMeep-RoadRunner/README.md

 10. Set up a configuration using [this](https://github.com/Lunerwalker2/MeepMeepRyan/blob/master/docs/images/QtUApgcWPU.mp4?raw=true) video.

 11. Once the Gradle Build finishes, the simulator should run!
+To re-run the sim, press the Play icon on the top row of symbols in Android Studio.